CfSOtago/GREENGridData/docs/README.md

  * Anderson, Ben and Eyers, David and Ford, Rebecca and Giraldo Ocampo, Diana and Peniamina, Rana and Stephenson, Janet and Suomalainen, Kiti and Wilcocks, Lara and Jack, Michael (2018).
 [New Zealand GREEN Grid household electricity demand study 2014-2018](https://dx.doi.org/10.5255/UKDA-SN-853334).
 [Data Collection].
 Colchester, Essex: UK Data Service.
 DOI: [10.5255/UKDA-SN-853334](https://dx.doi.org/10.5255/UKDA-SN-853334)

-You will need to register for a (free) UK Data Service account before you can download it.
-Despite appearances, users from outside the UK _can_ register and download the data but will need to use a [specific form to request a UK Data Service user id](https://beta.ukdataservice.ac.uk/myaccount/credentials).
-Once registered you should be able to log in and download the data.
+You will need to register for a (free) UK Data Service account before you can download the data.
+Staff at UK universities should be able to use their institutional login to do so.
+Users from outside the UK will need to use a [specific form to request a UK Data Service user id](https://beta.ukdataservice.ac.uk/myaccount/credentials).
+Once registered & logged in you should be able to download the data.

 Please document any errors, problems or queries by raising a [github issue](https://github.com/CfSOtago/GREENGridData/issues) and we will try to respond.

 ## Terms of Use

 This is _not_ open access data.
 It is licensed as _Safeguarded_ data under the [UK Data Archive End User Licence conditions](http://reshare.ukdataservice.ac.uk/legal/#Safeguarded).
 You will need to agree to these T&Cs before downloading the data.

+We also encourage you to log your (intended) data usage via https://github.com/CfSOtago/GREENGridData/issues/38.
+This is not a requirement of re-use but it helps us to justify both continuing to improve the data and also releasing future datasets.

 ## Version 1 - September 2018